Eggdrop Bind Internals

 Stackable Binds: HT_STACKABLE

 HT_STACKABLE means that multiple binds can exist for the same mask.
+An example of what happens when NOT using this flag shown in the code block below.

 bind dcc - test proc1; # not stackable